gordonje/access_mo/README.md

 Person De-Duping
 ----------------

-A lot of the data we're collecting describes actions of specific people -- when they ran for elected office, which legislative districts they've represented, bills they've sponsored and how they voted for each bill.
+A lot of the data we're collecting describes actions of specific people: when they ran for elected office, which legislative districts they've represented, bills they've sponsored and how they voted for each bill.

 As is, this data doesn't include clear a representation of distinct persons.
 All we have to go on are person names and sometimes the chambers and districts with which they are associated.
 But this info comes to us in strings that take a variety of formats, even in documents coming from the same source.
 For example: